abraham-ai/provenance/README.md

 ## Generate Merkle Root

-To generate the merkle root for the allowlist, make a file called `allowlist.txt` in `/contracts`, add the addresses you want to allowlist, separated by newlines, then run:
+To generate the merkle root for the allowlist, make a file called `allowlist.txt` somewhere, add the addresses you want to allowlist in it, separated by newlines, then run:

 ```
-pnpm merkleroot
+pnpm merkleroot /path/to/allowlist.txt
 ```

-Copy the output shown in the terminal to `/contracts/.env`.
+Copy the output hash shown in the terminal to `/contracts/.env`.

 ## Deploy Contracts To Local Blockchain

-Setup .env, then run:
+Setup .env

+* `SENDER_ADDRESS`: public address of the account deploying the contract
+* `METADATA_MODIFIER`: public address of the account authorized to modify the metadata (can be same as `SENDER_ADDRESS`)
+* `MERKLE_ROOT`: from previous step, merkle root of allow list.
+* `BASE_URI`: a placeholder token URI for all new tokens that don't have successful eden jobs yet.
+* `EDEN_LIVEMINT_ADDRESS`: address of the deployed contract (after its been deployed), mainly for testing the watcher/modifier.
+On Anvil, it's always the same.

+To deploy the contract, run:

 ```
 cd contracts